louthy/csharp-monad/README.md

 csharp-monad
 ============

-Library of monads for C#:
+Library of monads and a full set of parser combinators based on the Haskell Parsec library.

 * `Either<R,L>`
 * `EitherStrict<R,L>`